-For the purpose of impairment testing, MMK groups its assets into three cash generating units (CGU), which are equivalent to the operating segments: Steel (Russia), Steel (Turkey) and Coal mining.
+For impairment testing management groups its assets into three cash generating units (CGU) that are operating segments: Steel segment (Russia), Steel segment (Turkey) and Coal mining segment.

 At 31 December 2019, management analysed changes in the economic environment and developments in the metal industry and the Group's operations since 31 December 2018 and considered it necessary to carry out impairment test for Steel (Turkey) cash-generating unit.
 No impairment indicators were identified for cash generating units Steel (Russia) and Coal mining.
 For Steel (Turkey) impairment indicators were identified such as significant decrease of Turkish lira to US dollar, increase of inflation and borrowing costs.
-Based on the test performed as at 31 December 2018 no impairment for Steel (Turkey) was identified.
-As at 31 December 2018 based on the result of the impairment test reversal of previously recorded impairment for Steel (Russia) was recognised in amount of USD 256 million.
-For Steel (Turkey) based on the results of test performed impairment was recognised in amount of USD 258 million.
+Based on the test performed as at 31 December 2019 no impairment for Steel (Turkey) was identified.